 Annuals to add for an all-season feast of flowers include Ageratum, Marigold, Verbena, and Zinnia, to name a few.

-When planting a butterfly garden, it’s kind to provide host plants to provide egg-laying stations and food for the larva we commonly call caterpillars.
-Plants in the carrot family such as parsley, fennel, dill, as well as carrots themselves, are excellent choices.
+When planting a butterfly garden, it’s kind to provide host plants with egg-laying stations and food for the larva we commonly call caterpillars.
+Plants in the carrot family such as parsley, fennel, dill, and carrots themselves, are excellent choices.
 Plus, their feathery foliage looks lovely mixed with perennials and annuals.

 Posted on the Johnsonburg Camp’s butterfly garden is a sign – “Planting in Progress.
 Walk Gently.”
 In other words, Recovery & Growth in Progress.
 Be kind.
 Garden Dilemmas?
 AskMaryStone@gmail.com

 “I don’t remember planting that,” Nancy writes.
 A few days later, she found a link to what could be her mystery “weed.”
-Our native Hairy Beardtongue (Penstemon hirsutus) which is loved by hummingbirds and butterflies.
+Hummingbirds and butterflies love our native Hairy Beardtongue (Penstemon hirsutus).
 Nancy wondered how three landed in her garden perfectly spaced.

 “That’s the beauty of native plants,” I wrote back, “they magically plant themselves.”